digi-ron/AU-Falcon-SPUD-Project/Engine/Thermostat/Thermostat.md

     ![Assembled thermostat](./assembled-thermostat.jpg)

-    > Photo of assembled thermostat
+    > Photo of assembled thermostat.
+This particular part is a high-flow thermostat manufactured by [Tridon](../../Credits.md#sources)

 1. (optional) drain radiator and overflow tank to at below where the top radiator pipe meets the radiator